 Limiting Potential Revenue LossWhy was there a delta of hundreds of accounts per month?
 After digging, we realized a handful of these were duplicate accounts, some were partner accounts, and some were test accounts.
 However, upon further research, I realized a portion of this delta represented real customers creating real accounts with data flowing, i.e., taking actions that convert from trials to paid accounts, without notification to our sales team to make sure they converted to a paying account.

 In fact, in March alone, we uncovered a sizable number of new accounts successfully start trials in Postgres — completing a source and destination connection to deliver data to the destination — without any sales interaction in Salesforce.
 With these data points in hand, I convened with my go-to-market (GTM) partners and shared the potential revenue that we were missing out on.
 This delta could have resulted in considerable potential lost annual revenue.

 With these numbers, the priority of making changes to address this became obvious and consensus was easy.
 As a result, we’re actively making changes in our processes to fill this gap.

-Always Ask the Next QuestionUncertainty is unavoidable in business, but with analytics, there is always the next question to ask and more value to find.
+Using Data to Tame Business UncertaintyUncertainty is unavoidable in business, but with analytics, there is always the next question to ask and more value to find.
 Centralized analytics and broad access to data are increasingly important across all business units in every organization.
 Use the right tools and resources to set your organization up to get the most value out of what you already have.
-With Fivetran, getting the data you need will never be the blocker to finding this value that you already have.
+With Fivetran, getting the data you need will never be the blocker to finding the value you already have.